rozlynboutin/microbiome_helper/Predict-phenotypes.md

     cd /home/shared/predict_pheno/BugBase_demo
     run.bugbase.r -i HMP_s15.txt -m HMP_map.txt -c HMPBODYSUBSITE -o output

+In the folder "output" there will be a number of summary tables and plots which you can check out.

 The demo data has already been prepped in advance, but you might need a few extra steps to prepare your own data for BugBase.
 Firstly, BugBase requires a closed OTU table (meaning that _de novo_ OTUs should be excluded).
 If you ran open-reference OTU picking you can exclude _de novo_ OTUs with a command like this:

         filter_otus_from_otu_table.py -i otu_table.biom -o closed_otus.biom --negate_ids_to_exclude -e /usr/local/lib/python2.7/dist-packages/qiime_default_reference/gg_13_8_otus/rep_set/97_otus.fasta